 While unemployment is low right now, during the 2008 recession many workers were unemployed for nine months or longer, according to the National Foundation for Credit Counseling.
 Depending on your circumstances, the “three to six months” window may be a minimum to which you should keep adding.
 To extend your safety net beyond six months, the foundation suggests trying to save 10% from every paycheck.
 If possible, set up an automatic transfer for relatively pain-free savings.

-Learn about online savings programs available to you as an NEA member.
+Learn about a cash management account available to you as an NEA member.